Historic Counties Institute

 28 April 2014

-No council is being forced to make any change or put up unnecessary street clutter, but the intention is to free councils from Whitehall red tape, support local tourism and to cherish local ties and traditions.
-Local communities will be able to lobby their councils for the restoration of traditional boundary signs, including campaigns by public subscription.
+“Planning guidance has been changed to allow for councils to put up boundary signs marking traditional English counties.
+No council is being forced to make any change or put up unnecessary street clutter, but the intention is to free councils from Whitehall red tape, support local tourism and to cherish local ties and traditions.”

 Eric Pickles MP